Bronze Age Round Barrows

 Barrow 201 at SE82755853 looking southeast.

-The Painsthorpe Group seems to have evolved around an earlier Neolithic round barrow (although it is shown as being oval on the 1892 Ordnance Survey 1:2500 map) that stood about 100 metres to the southwest of the barrow above.
+The Painsthorpe Group seems to have evolved around an earlier Neolithic round barrow (although it is not on the 1854 Ordnance Survey map below) that stood about 100 metres to the southwest of the barrow above.
 Again excavated by Mortimer and numbered 99 it seems that the barrow has now been flattened and possibly lies beneath agricultural buildings of Painsthorpe Wold Farm.

 Mortimer, J.R.
 1905.
 Forty Years Researches in British and Saxon Burial Mounds of East Yorkshire.
 London: Brown & Sons.